 As emerged from the conference “Resolution on Financial Literacy in Italy” (18.01.2021), financial literacy levels in Italy are still low, especially compared to other OECD countries.
 It is therefore necessary to give importance to measures that focus especially on young people and gender equality in order to close the knowledge gap.

-Social initiatives have shown us the power of schools that turn young people into financial champions.
-It is therefore necessary to introduce new projects and initiatives that enable us to achieve greater equity and introduce ESG – Environmental, Social and Corporate Governance – based discussions.
+t is therefore necessary to introduce new projects and initiatives that enable us to achieve greater equity and introduce ESG – Environmental, Social and Corporate Governance – based discussions.
 For this very reason, GLT drew on the OECD’s guidelines on financial literacy to introduce the following projects:

 With the aim of encouraging conversations on gender equality for greater social development, the OECD also introduced a Gender Portal: